mattermost/mattermost-developer-documentation/site/content/blog/2021-06-01-migrating-operator-custom-resource.md

 This prevents us from simply running the script that would delete `ClusterInstallation` and create `Mattermost` in its place as it would cause the downtime of the Mattermost application (unless we chose to orphan all resources).

-To "exchange" the existing resources between different CRs,as well as support both resources for some time, we decided to run two [Controllers](https://kubernetes.io/docs/concepts/architecture/controller/) as part of Mattermost Operator and make them perform the desired migration.
+To "exchange" the existing resources between different CRs, as well as support both resources for some time, we decided to run two [Controllers](https://kubernetes.io/docs/concepts/architecture/controller/) as part of Mattermost Operator and make them perform the desired migration.
 As we wanted to retain some control over Mattermost instances that are being migrated we decided to introduce a new field to the `ClusterInstallation` spec that would be a signal for the Operator to start the migration.

 ```yaml
 apiVersion: mattermost.com/v1alpha1